 After application of the equity method, the Group determines whether it is necessary to recognise any impairment loss on the Group's investment in its associated companies, at each reporting date based on existence of any objective evidence that the investment in the associate is impaired.
-If this is the case the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognises the amount in the consolidated income statement.
+If this is the case, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value and recognises the amount in the consolidated income statement.

 4 NET INVESTMENT INCOME

-2016 2015
+2017 2016

 KD KD

-Realised gain on sale of financial assets available for sale 170,603 -

-Realised gain on sale of financial assets at fair value through profit or loss - 2,153
+Realised gain on sale of financial assets available-for-sale financial assets - 170,603

-Unrealised gain on financial assets at fair value through profit or loss - 1,093

-Dividends income 189,630 188,349
+Dividends income 223,648 189,630

-360,233 191,595
+223,648 360,233

 5 INVESTMENT PROPERTY

+2017 2016

+KD KD

-2016 KD 2015 KD At the beginning of the year 6,935,312 6,052,030 Change in fair value - 578,272 Foreign exchange translation differences (27,329) 305,010 Balance at the end of the year 6,907,983 6,935,312
+At the beginning of the year 6,907,983 6,935,312

+Change in fair value (17,445) -

+Foreign exchange translation differences 27,849 (27,329)

+Balance at the end of the year 6,918,387 6,907,983

-Investment property represents freehold land and building owned by the Group's subsidiary "Al Maali Real Estate Company W.L.L" in Saudi Arabia.
+Investment property represents a freehold land and building owned by the Group's subsidiary "Al Maali Real Estate Company W.L.L" in the Kingdom of Saudi Arabia.

-As at 30 September 2016, the fair value of investment property is KD 6,907,983 (2015: KD 6,935,312).
 The fair value has been determined based on valuation performed by two independent professional real estate valuation experts who are specialised in valuing such type of property.
-The valuations are performed using the following method:

-• Developed properties which generate rental income have been valued using the income capitalisation approach assuming full capacity of the property;
+The valuations are performed using the income capitalisation approach assuming full capacity of the property.